Treating Teenage Addicts: Advice for Parents

 Treating Teenage Addicts

 Addiction treatment for teens varies depending on what caused the substance use disorder.
-Genetic predisposition, a stressful home environment, neighborhood influences and a variety of other factors can lead to addiction.
+Genetic predisposition, a stressful home environment, neighbourhood influences and a variety of other factors can lead to addiction.

 Regardless of the age of the patient, treatment always begins with detox.
 Teens will go through detox under the supervision of health professionals who can use a variety of medications or medical techniques to keep the patient as safe and comfortable as possible.

 After detox, teens with severe drug addictions may stay at an inpatient facility for four weeks or longer.
 At inpatient facilities, they’ll undergo group therapy with peers.
-They’ll receive individual counseling, such as cognitive behavioral therapy, and they’ll learn how to maintain sobriety.
+They’ll receive individual counselling, such as cognitive behavioural therapy, and they’ll learn how to maintain sobriety.

-If substance abuse was caused by a traumatic event, they may receive post-traumatic stress disorder treatment such as eye movement desensitization and reprocessing therapy.
+If substance abuse was caused by a traumatic event, they may receive post-traumatic stress disorder treatment such as eye movement desensitisation and reprocessing therapy.

 If it was caused by an unstable family environment, parents and siblings may be asked to participate in family therapy.
 During family therapy, each family member will learn how to communicate effectively, reduce interactions that cause tension and how to help one another.

 Teens with less severe addictions or those who complete inpatient programs often attend outpatient therapy.
 Outpatient therapists use the same counseling techniques that inpatient therapists use, but they can continue treatment for longer periods of time.

 Therapists rarely use medications such as methadone or naloxone to treat teens despite some evidence that the medications are effective.
 Few studies on addiction medications have included participants younger than 18 years old.